 – Butenafine (Lotrimin Ultra): The active ingredient in Lotrimin Ultra Athlete’s Foot Cream, butenafine hydrochloride, helps cure most athlete’s foot between the toes in a week if used as directed.

-– Clotrimazole (Lotrimin AF): Skin infections such as foot of athletes, jock itch, ringworm and other skin-infections are treated using clotrimazole (candidiasis).
+– Clotrimazole (Lotrimin AF): Skin infections such as the foot of athletes, jock itch, ringworm, and other skin infections are treated using clotrimazole (candidiasis).

 – Tolnaftate (Tinactin): Tolnaftate is used to treat skin infections such as tinea pedis, ringworm, and ringworm.
 This is a fungicide that inhibits the growth of fungi.

 This medicine should only be used externally.
 Thoroughly clean the affected area.
 After draining, apply the medicine to the affected area, twice a day or as directed by your doctor.
 Dosage and duration of treatment depend on the type of infection being treated

 Prescription medicines for athlete’s foot that your doctor may prescribe include: